Jon Berti Player Props: Marlins vs. Guardians

 Jon Berti At The Plate

-- Berti has two doubles, a home run and two walks while hitting .224.
+- Berti has three doubles, a home run and four walks while batting .222.

+- In 12 of 20 games this season (60.0%), Berti has reached base via hit, and that includes multiple hits twice.

-- He has homered in one of 18 games, and in 1.6% of his plate appearances.
+- He has hit a home run in one of 20 games, and in 1.4% of his plate appearances.

-- In four games this season (22.2%), Berti has picked up an RBI, including two games with multiple runs batted in.
+- Berti has driven in a run in four games this season (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.